-Capital gains triggered by nonresident shareholders on the disposal of Spanish shares are normally subject to a 19% tax.
+Capital gains realized by nonresident shareholders on the disposal of Spanish shares are normally subject to a 19% tax.
+However, several exemptions may be available to nonresident shareholders on gains resulting from the disposal of shares in an E.T.V.E.